Posts tagged St. Louis Cardinals.

 Maybe these lawyers knew that, and were just desperate.

 CorpCar Services of Houston (Texas) lost a racial harassment lawsuit filed by two employees based on a dancing gorilla (played by a white woman) who was hired to "entertain" at a mandatory safety meeting.
-The ...
+The gorilla's schtick included referring to her ...

 As you know, I strongly disapprove of use of the "N" word in the workplace.
 I don't think African-Americans should say it, and I really, really don't think people who aren't African-American should use it.

 Well, this weekend President Obama used the "N" word, and he didn't say "the 'N' word."
-In a podcast interview with comedian Marc Maron, the President was quoted as saying
+In a podcast interview with comedian Marc Maron, the President was quoted as saying,

 Are harassment and retaliation lawsuits all going to the jury now?
 Are employers doomed?
 Are the plaintiffs' lawyers popping the champagne corks?
 Is the EEOC dancing for joy?